mlevit/aws-auto-cleanup/README.md

 ## Tables

-Auto Cleanup uses two Amazon DynamoDB tables `auto-cleanup-settings` and `auto-cleanup-whitelist`.
+Auto Cleanup uses two DynamoDB tables `auto-cleanup-settings` and `auto-cleanup-whitelist`.

 ### Settings

-The Settings table contains all key-value pair settings used by Auto Cleanup during runtime.
+The settings table contains all key-value pair settings used by Auto Cleanup during runtime.

-The **resource** category holds all the time to live settings for each service and resource pair.
-By default they are all set to 7 days.
+The **resource** map holds all the time to live settings for each service and resource pair.
+By default, they are all set to 7 days.

-The **region** category allows users to turn region scanning on and off to either expand their search or reduce the run-time of Auto Cleanup.
+The **region** map allows users to turn region scanning on and off to either expand their search or reduce the run-time of Auto Cleanup.

 By default, the below settings are automatically inserted when Auto Cleanup is run.

 #### Version

-The version is used to inform Auto Cleanup if new settings exist in the default data file that should be loaded into DynamoDB.
-If the version present in the default data file is greater than the version in DynamoDB table, the load will commence.
+Version is used to inform Auto Cleanup if new settings exist in the default data file that should be loaded into DynamoDB.
+If the version number present in the default data file is greater than the version number stored in the DynamoDB table, the load will commence.

 | Key     | Value |
 | ------- | ----- |